hieuvp/learning-kubernetes/08-rbac-authorization/README.md

   namespace: test

 rules:
-  # The name of the "apiGroups" that contain the "resources"
+  # The name of the "apiGroups" that contains the "resources"
   # When it is "core", we can use an empty string
   - apiGroups: [""]
     resources: ["pods"]